Why choose Springfield Ballet?

 - A $10-$15 registration fee per student is charged each semester.

 - For the open adult ballet & conditioning class, we offer a drop-in rate and a class card rate.
 The registration fee is waived for this class.
-The class card must be used during the semester in which it is purchased.
 For more information on adult rates, visit our Tuition page.

 - Private lessons & rehearsal makeup lessons must be paid at the time of the lesson.

-- Families with two or more students enrolled receive a 20% discount off the second (and all subsequent) student’s tuition as long as all students are registered at the same time.
+- Families with two or more students enrolled receive a 20% discount off the lowest (and all subsequent) student’s tuition as long as all students are registered at the same time.

 Tuition may be paid in full for the semester or in monthly installments, due by the 15th of each month.
 Any payments received after 5 business days of the due date will be subject to a $15 late fee.

 You may pay tuition and all other fees by check or credit card.
-No cash accepted for tuition payments.
+No cash will be accepted for tuition payments.
 For all other Tuition Policies, please refer to the Student/Parent Handbook.

 Are scholarships available?